Desert Gardening 101

 It was very easy to do, but there are some tricks to doing it just right.

-*Not all flowers are edible and you must be sure to use flowers that have not been treated with chemicals or pesticides.
+Not all blooms are safe to consume, and you must be sure to use flowers that have not been treated with chemicals or pesticides.

-I wrote about how to make your own floral ice cubes along with a list of edible flowers, in my latest blog post for Birds & Blooms, which you can access here.
+I wrote about how to make your own floral ice cubes along with a list of flowers safe to eat, in my latest blog post for Birds & Blooms, which you can access here.

 Mexican Fence Post